Where is Emmanuel College, and how big is it?

 Next semester is quickly approaching but we're still accepting applicants.
 Start the admissions process today by clicking HERE to visit the Admissions Process page.
 Find the section that best describes your situation and take your next step on the path of higher education!

 We are excited that you are thinking of attending Emmanuel College, and we realize financial assistance may largely determine your college decision.
 Below you will see a list of items to complete that will help us assist you more efficiently.

 If at any time you have questions, please contact the Financial Aid office at 706-245-2844 or firstname.lastname@example.org.
 Our fax number is 706-245-2846.

 Please note the menu on the left for different pages of forms and information about financial aid.

 Here are some steps to help us help you in the financial aid process:

 - Complete the Free Application for Federal Student Aid (FAFSA) here.
-The FAFSA is the form that will assist us in determining your eligibility for any Federal Financial Aid Programs such as the Pell Grant and Supplemental Education Opportunity Grant.
-Make sure you use our school code: 00156300.
+The FAFSA is the form that will assist us in determining your eligibility for any Federal Financial Aid Programs, such as the Pell Grant and Supplemental Education Opportunity Grant.
+Make sure to use our school code: 00156300.

 - Georgia residents should complete the application for HOPE Scholarship & Georgia Tuition Equalization Grant (GA411) here.